 Approval of the minutes from the meeting of 4th March 2024

-Approved by Fauster Gault, seconded by John McAlister
+Approved by Foster Gault, seconded by John MacAlister

 Offshore renewables

 RH commented that Sea Green is now fully operational.
 He believed scallop fishing in the array has been pretty good, although it has been reported that there has been a distinct lack of juveniles.